-Following is a written version of the Berkeley News podcast episode, “How generosity flows in both directions:”
+Following is a written version of Fiat Vox episode #17: “How generosity flows in both directions:”

 When Hurricane Harvey struck the Texas coast in late August, Americans had a choice: they could share their resources or look the other way.

 Although as a society, we tend to value individualism — looking out for number one before anyone else — it doesn’t always make us happy, says Emiliana Simon-Thomas, the science director of the Greater Good Science Center at UC Berkeley.
 Instead, sharing what we have often brings us more joy.

 “Giving from your own resources, your own reserves, is tied to activation of pleasure circuits of the brain,” says Simon-Thomas.
 “When you are more generous, when you tap into that and engage with it more, you experience more pleasure from it.”

 People are stepping up to help flood victims in all different ways.
 Health professionals are offering services at no cost, chefs are cooking meals, orthodontists are offering emergency treatment, musicians are performing at evacuation shelters.